28th Regiment of State Facilities Protection (Ukraine): History

-Battalion, being not armed with heavy weapons or equipment, and thus could not fight Russian armored vehicles.
+Battalion were not armed with heavy weapons or equipment, and therefore could not effectively fight against Russian armored vehicles.
 The Ukrainian soldiers were encircled and two Tigr armored vehicles of the Russian Special Operations Forces entered the territory of the Nuclear Power Plant and gave an ultimatum, forcing the 169 soldiers of the battalion to surrender immediately, 70 of which were later released.
 The Battalion resumed its duties following the Russian withdrawal from Chernobyl.

 Structure

 The structure of the battalion is as follows: